 This festival is celebrated to worship and respect Phan Cong Hon, who led the people of 18 hamlets of Betel Garden, fighting against an attack on the District Chief’s residence in 1885.
 And although he died while doing so, he helped the villagers escape from repression and oppression.
 The death anniversary held every year resembles the genie worshipping ceremony.

 Where: Ba Diem Commune, Hoc Mon District, Ho Chi Minh city

 8. Gentleman Pagoda Festival

 Gentleman Pagoda is an ancient temple built in 1835 with traditional Chinese architecture.
-People come here to worship Quan Wu, a general in the Three Kingdom period.
+People come here to worship Quan Wu, a general in the Three Kingdom period and therefore the Gentleman Pagoda Festival happens to be one of the popular festivals in Ho Chi Minh city.
 Gentleman Pagoda Festival includes comprises of many customs and ceremonies.
 People in Vietnam indulge in activities like bathing statues, dancing lion as well as performing folk opera.